cocohearts/public-pages/docs/Material Knowledge/Sciences/Coding/Crypto/Proving Systems (Plonky3, Halo2, Circle STARKs, Binius).md

 Try Mersenne31 ($2^{31}-1$ prime field) except we pick the set of points $x,y$ satisfying $x^{2}+y^{2}=1$.
 It's like we're doing unit norm complex numbers, but mod $p$.
 # Halo2 and KZG
 oh idk ive no fucking clue

+sike so KZG is pairings, it's just a PCS
+Groth16 uses KZG-like stuff
+Halo2 uses $(a+b\cdot c+d)s=0$ selector gates $s$, plus some copy gates $c$.
+Then there are various custom gates such as create new variable, multiply two other variables, do this addition, etc. that build on top of this primitive.

+Don't forget the distinction between proving system, frontend, compilation, etc.